Tenodera

-Tenodera is a genus of mantis in the family Mantidae which contains several species of praying mantises.
-The species in this genus can be found primarily in Africa, Asia and Australia, but also North America.
+Tenodera is a genus of mantises in the family Mantidae, which contains several species of praying mantises.
+The species in this genus can be found primarily in Africa, Asia, and Australia, but also North America.

 Description

-Specifically, mantids in this genus can be identified by their mid and hind femora which contain an apical spine.
+Specifically, mantids in this genus can be identified by their mid and hind femora, which contain an apical spine.

 Species

-The following species are recognised in the genus Tenodera:
+These species are recognised in the genus Tenodera: